moala-t/Assistant/README.md

 # chatgpt
-a IOS and Android interface for CHATGPT and DALLE
+an IOS and Android interface for CHATGPT and DALLE